 Discovering the potential of NMP

-The Türker Lab explores how neuronal membrane proteasomes regulate brain signaling and contribute to neurodegenerative diseases like Huntington’s, aiming to uncover novel mechanisms and therapeutic targets.
+The Türker Lab explores how neuronal membrane proteasomes regulate neuronal signaling and contribute to neurodegenerative diseases like Huntington’s, aiming to uncover novel mechanisms and therapeutic targets.

-The Türker Lab explores how neuronal membrane proteasomes regulate brain signaling and contribute to neurodegenerative diseases like Huntington’s, aiming to uncover novel mechanisms and therapeutic targets.
+The Türker Lab explores how neuronal membrane proteasomes regulate neuronal signaling and contribute to neurodegenerative diseases like Huntington’s, aiming to uncover novel mechanisms and therapeutic targets.

 “Proteasomes are more complex than appreciated”